goempirical/ai-talks/README.md

 - **Client Application**: A modern React-based interface for interacting with AI agents
 - **Agent Server**: A NestJS backend that bridges AI models with MCP tools
 - **MCP Server**: A Model Context Protocol server that enables AI agents to perform real-world actions
-- **Notes Application**: A sample application demonstrating practical AI integration
+- **Notes Application**: A sample application for iterating and refactoring using AI tools like Windsurf, Cursor, and Copilot

 ## Projects